-With this disease, the child may advance to maturity, with all its limbs and structural parts fully developed as to size, but not perfect in shape, and exhibiting a tolerable embonpoint.[‡] Other cases are attended with paralysis of the pelvic viscera and lower extremities; the growth is stunted, and the patient seldom lives beyond the third year.
-The integuments covering the tumour are t See Mr. Washbourn's case, London Med. and Phys.
-Journal for January, 1809, and Dr. Sewall's, in the same Journal for December, 1814.
-Ephem.
-Cur.
-Nat.
-Decad.
-3, Art.
-1, Decad.
-2, Art.
-2; and Cases in Morgagni, Ep. xii.
-Sect. ix.
+With this disease, the child may advance to maturity, with all its limbs and structural parts fully developed as to size, but not perfect in shape, and exhibiting a tolerable embonpoint.
+Other cases are attended with paralysis of the pelvic viscera and lower extremities; the growth is stunted, and the patient seldom lives beyond the third year.
+The integuments covering the tumor are subject to erysipelatous inflammation, which frequently terminates in gangrene, that, on separation, opens the tumor, and evacuates its contents, which is soon followed by death, whether preceded by spasms, convulsions, and disordered respiration or not.
+It has been remarked in Dr. Darwin's Zoonomia, that gentle pressure on the tumor induces coma, or sleep; but this is not a general consequence.
+In Ann Selby's case related by Mr. Jukes, already referred to, she became club-footed, and menstruated regularly for three years, in the natural way, and subsequently to that, through deep ulcerations in the ankles and left thigh.
+The dorsal portion of the spine was curved outwards, and the lumbar portion inwards.

-[‡] Mr. Warner's Cases in Surgery, p.
-134, Ed.
+Mr. Warner's Cases in Surgery, p.
+134. Ed.
 4; and Med. and Phys.
-Journ. for February, 1822.
+Journal for February, 1822.